How to Have the Perfect Wedding Day - Based on Tips (and Regrets) from Married Couples

 Start as you mean to go on!

-Having a very early or very late ceremony start time is best avoided.
+Having a very early or very late ceremony start time is best avoided most of the time, if possible.
 Avoid the mad rush in the morning that comes with the early option, and don’t have it too late in the day and keep them all waiting!
+However, sometimes a late ceremony is a good idea if you’re getting married abroad and it’s going to be too hot at 1-2pm.

 The happy medium is something like 1 or 2 pm, just after lunch.
 That’s the sweet spot.
 This way you’ll be certain that guests will have eaten something just before the ceremony, so you avoid the common ‘starving guests’ problem that most 12 pm ceremonies have.